 Energy Conservation at Notre Dame

-Notre Dame is actively addressing the challenge of reducing carbon dioxide emissions stemming from power generation, with the goal of reducing campus carbon emissions by 50% per square foot by 2030.
+Notre Dame is actively addressing the challenge of reducing carbon dioxide emissions stemming from power generation, with the goal of becoming a carbon neutral campus by 2050.
 These initiatives fall into three categories:

 - Energy conservation infrastructure (investing in more efficient technology)